CDF-II $W$ Boson Mass Anomaly in the Canonical Scotogenic Neutrino-Dark Matter Model: The Scotogenic Dark matter

 \section{The Scotogenic Dark matter}

-As mentioned before, in the canonical scotogenic model, both the scalar $\eta$ and the fermions $N$ belong to the dark sector, with the dark matter being the lightest dark sector particle.
-Thus, depending on the masses of the dark sector particles, the model has two possible candidates for dark matter: the lightest neutral dark scalar or the lightest dark fermion.
 In this section, we study both the cases of scalar ($\eta_R$) and fermion ($N_1$) dark matter.
 We perform a detailed numerical scan for the model parameters with various experimental and theoretical constraints mentioned in previous sections.
 To do this analysis we have implemented the model in SARAH~\cite{Staub:2015kfa} to calculate all the vertices, mass matrices, tadpole equations, whereas the thermal component of the dark matter relic, as well as dark matter direct detection cross sections are determined by micrOMEGAS-5.0.8~\cite{Belanger:2014vza}.
+In the following section we further use this allowed parameter space to check whether they can give correct relic abundance for scalar or fermionic dark matter as well as pass the dark matter direct detection constraints from experiments.